Monday, April 29, 2013

 Freedom Of Speech & Common Sense Do Run Together !

-Although a political statement is an art of how we choose words and craft accordingly but having some common wisdom should always be the keyword to it.
+Although a political statement is an art of how we choose words and craft accordingly.
+But having some common wisdom should always be the keyword to it.
 A political comment on any political situation must be judged politically rather than as a right.
 Freedom of expression is not an art but an essential political power of any citizen in India.
-Still, at the end of the day any seditionist speeches or defamatory artworks are not liable to be curtailed until it becomes a real threat to the unity and integrity of India.
-The principle behind this idea is far more essential then any individual.
+Still, at the end of the day any seditious speeches or defamatory artworks are not liable to be curtailed until it becomes a real threat to the unity and integrity of India.
+The principle behind this idea is far more essential than any individual.
 Using this liberty for the rationale of publicity is a disregard of this right.

-We all are free to say anything as long as our speech or expression does not invade the fundamental freedom of others or cause damage to anyone.
+We all are free to say anything as long as our speech or expression does not invade the fundamental freedom of others or cause harm to anyone.
 The basic design of this belief is not at the expense of causing harm to others.
 However, in reality what counts as harmless is a complex and unresolved issue.
-Eventually, the solution remains in reasoning it through our common sense.
+The solution remains in reasoning it through our common sense.
 The art of being wise is the art of knowing what to overlook.
-Therefore, the power given to us must know and sense what to overlook.
-At last finishing with a famous statement that says “A man begins cutting his wisdom teeth the first time he bites off more than he can chew.”
-So, prior to actually biting more than you can chew, it is highly recommended to have some common wisdom in understanding this idea.
+And we must know what to overlook.
+At last finishing off with a famous statement which says “A man begins cutting his wisdom teeth the first time he bites off more than he can chew.”
+So it's better to respect the sanctity of this freedom.